SanjeevKumarP-MOH/moh-healthiersg/pages/What is Healthier SG?.md

 a)	Know your chosen family physician who will provide care for you

-b)	Know what preventive care steps you can take to improve their health
+b)	Know what preventive care steps you can take to improve your health

-c)	Know that you can take steps for better health any time they want
+c)	Know that you can take steps for better health any time you want

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6tHRIJW7R-A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>